Paraguayan War casualties: John Hoyt Williams

-In 1976 John Hoyt Williams published 'Observations on the Paraguayan Census of 1846'.
+In 1976, John Hoyt Williams published 'Observations on the Paraguayan Census of 1846'.
 He analysed 20,000 pages of documentation surviving from an 1846 census of Paraguay ordered by the dictator Carlos Antonio López.
 Correcting the raw figures for missing returns, he arrived at an estimated population of the order of 240,000 for the year 1846.
 To estimate the population for the year before the War (1864) he assumed various growth rates, yielding a range between about 373,000 (annual growth rate 2.5%) to about 575,000 (annual growth rate of 5%).
 He remarked that “even the highest figure is far short of what is usually claimed by historians not utilizing hard data”.
 In his opinion the most likely growth rate was 3%, implying a population of about 407,000.
 He concluded:

 The oft-posited figure of a million or more Paraguayans in 1864, in the absence of immigration, is absurd.

-The Reber/Whigham-Potthast controversy
+The Reber/Whigham–Potthast controversy

 Vera Blinn Reber

-The traditional view was challenged even more strongly by historian Vera Blinn Reber in 1988 in 'The Demographics of Paraguay: A Reinterpretation of the Great War, 1865-1870'.
+The traditional view was challenged even more strongly by historian Vera Blinn Reber in 1988 in 'The Demographics of Paraguay: A Reinterpretation of the Great War, 1865–1870'.
 Noticing that, even with the most sophisticated weapons of military destruction available after 1914, population losses in war were never remotely of the 50% order, she examined the traditional estimates with some scepticism.

 She noted that, hitherto, mortality estimates had depended on comparing various censuses of the Paraguayan population before and after the war.
-However she claimed that the census data that had been used were not reliable.
-In particular a supposed 1857 census, hitherto relied on by historians, and which gave Paraguay a population of 1.3 million, was illusory and had never taken place, being mere government propaganda of the time.
-For Professor Reber, there were only four Paraguayan censuses of even relative accuracy: 1792, 1846, 1886 and 1899.
-She accepted John Hoyt Williams’ estimate for 1846, then created a curve by applying the technique of log-lineal least squares regression to those four censuses, and achieved a best fit with an annual population increase of 1.48% (which, she argued, was compatible with what was known of other 19th century Latin American growth rates).
-She thus estimated the Paraguayan population on the eve of the War as of the order of 300,000.
+However, she claimed that the census data that had been used were not reliable.
+In particular, a supposed 1857 census, relied on by earlier historians, and which gave Paraguay a population of 1.3 million, was illusory and had never taken place, being mere government propaganda of the time.
+For Reber, there were only four Paraguayan censuses of even relative accuracy: 1792, 1846, 1886 and 1899.
+She accepted John Hoyt Williams's estimate for 1846, then created a curve by applying the technique of log-linear least squares regression to those four censuses, and achieved a best fit with an annual population increase of 1.48% (which, she argued, was compatible with what was known of other 19th century Latin American growth rates).
+She thus estimated the Paraguayan population on the eve of the war as of the order of 300,000.

 As a separate and distinct point, an examination of the sex ratio after the war provided further evidence that mortality was lower than often assumed.
-The census of 1886 reported that there were 3 female Paraguayans for each male over 30 years old—not the 10:1 ratio often suggested.
+The census of 1886 reported that there were 3 female Paraguayans for each male over 30 years old – not the 10:1 ratio often suggested.